Leafwing-Studios/leafwing-website/content/blog/ecs-gui-framework/index.md

    1. Taking the elements of your UI, and drawing them to a user's screen
    2. Bevy uses `bevy_render` and thus `wgpu` here
    3. If you're building your own Rust GUI framework, check out `vello`!
-7. Data binding
+7. Data transfer
    1. Transferring data from the UI to other data stores and vice versa
    2. In the context of Bevy, the "other data store" is the ECS `World` that stores all of your game / app state
+   3. Data binding is an abstraction used to automate this process: automatically and granularly transmitting changes
-   3. Currently, `bevy_ui` uses systems to send data back and forth from the rest of the `World`
+   4. Currently, `bevy_ui` uses systems to send data back and forth from the rest of the `World`
 8. State management
    1. Keeping track of the state of persistent features of your UI
    2. Filled text, radio buttons, animation progress and more